Incentive Marketplace

 Offering Incentives

-A Reward Vault can offer up to (2) Incentive Tokens simultaneously.
-The offered token cannot be reverted or taken back.
+A Reward Vault can offer up to two Incentive Tokens simultaneously.
+The offered amount cannot be withdrawn or revoked.

-The Incentive Token Manager must define an Incentive Rate when initially offering the Incentive Token and cannot decrease or reset it until the supply of the Incentive Token offered has been exhausted by validators directing $BGT emissions.
-While defining an Incentive Rate, a Token Manager can increase that rate.
-When the supply of the Incentive Token offered is exhausted, a Token Manager can set a new Incentive Rate.
+The Incentive Token Manager must define an Incentive Rate, greater than the minimum approved in the Governance proposal, when initially offering the Incentive Tokens and cannot decrease it until the supply of the Incentive Tokens offered has been exhausted by validators directing $BGT emissions.
+The Token Manager can deposit additional Incentive Tokens anytime, with an option to increase the rate at the same time.

 ---|---|---|